 The work on the original St George’s Church was famously slow and ill-funded and the story that Dyson did not get paid for a very long time rang true for his involvement with that project.
 On the other hand, the Wesley Church of 1870 (the second of its name), was begun in 1867 and was largely funded by the Shenton family, in particular, their patriarch, George Shenton (senior).
-When Shenton died suddenly and unexpectedly at sea in 1870, shortly before the building was opened, the outstanding sums were paid by his family as a tribute his memory.
+When Shenton died suddenly and unexpectedly at sea in 1870, shortly before the building was opened, the outstanding sums were allegedly paid out by his family as a tribute his memory.
 This was the same Shenton Dyson bought his swamp from, and whose son, who would have paid the final bills for the church, would buy it back from Dyson some years later.
 Shenton senior had gifted to Dyson a family bible on the occasion of his (eventual) marriage to Mrs Jane Edwards.
 Given this history, it did not sound right to me that the Shentons would not pay their bills on time.

 Here my investigations might have ended with the the conclusion that:—No, James Dyson didn’t build the Wesleyan Church, but his kids might have watched with interest, given that the family only lived a few houses down on Murray Street…

 Then the trail led me to William Traylen, Methodist Pastor in Western Australia.
 He arrived in the colony only days after the death of Shenton, and was one of the first speakers from the pulpit of the newly consecrated church.
-He was involved in the temperance movement, and his name had arisen in conjunction with Joseph Dyson’s activities in the same sphere as mentioned in the article concerning the mystery of Dyson’s Hotel.
+He was involved in the temperance movement, and his name had arisen in conjunction with Joseph Dyson’s activities in the same sphere as was mentioned in the article concerning the mystery of Dyson’s Hotel.
 While researching further, I learned he kept a diary, some of which survived and has been published.

 I tracked down this book (compiled by one of his ancestors), and found something that none of the official histories of the Wesley Church, Perth, had deigned to share with us*— It was a reproduction of an 1867 ledger during the construction phase of the church, and it revealed what the public record had tried so hard to obscure—